ErickOlibo/NPX/README.md

-# Ninja Project X v0.1.0
+# Usuku v0.1.0

 ## The privacy oriented journal and task-planning app

-The Ninja Project X is a desktop app for Windows that allows users to journal, plan tasks and create challenges.
+The Usuku is a desktop app for Windows that allows users to journal, plan tasks and create challenges.
 To ensure the privacy of the user a login is required, and all entries are encrypted and saved in a local database.
 The application is meant to help students maintain a good mental health.

 ## Features
-- Create account
+- Sign-in: Create account
-- Login with user name and password
+- Login: With username and password
 - Set the theme to darkmode, lightmode or system based
+- create an new entry with Title, Text and Tags
+- Direct access to the last 10 entries
+- Update, Delete an entry
+- List of all entries
+- Search all entries by title

 ### To be implemented
-- Create journal entries, to track your thoughts and mental state
+- Create details display when selecting entry from all entries
 - Create tasks with reminders
 - Create challenges and track your progress